 - Enhanced coil performance eliminates the need for high voltage generation

-- Circuit driving is integrated in the coil top
+- Circuit driving is integrated into the coil top

-- Cylindrical ignition coil prohibits the use of ignition wires.
+- A cylindrical ignition coil prohibits the use of ignition wires.

 For more information and a detailed product line, visit Denso Ignition Coil Section.

 Why Do My Ignition Coils Fail?